 How do they do it?
 Unlike extreme animal and environmental activists in the United States, their counterparts in Europe do not shy away from physical violence.
 Members of animal rights groups in Europe injured several people with letter bombs in the 1990s and beat the president of HLS with clubs in 2001 [source: Anti-Defamation League].

 Based on the recent fires in Seattle, it doesn't look as though eco-terror is losing any steam.
 As long as oil companies continue to drill, construction companies continue to build and loggers continue to log, these activists likely will stick around and continue to fight their war.
-You can find more information on eco-terror and animal rights groups on the next page.
+You can find more information on eco-terror and animal rights groups below.